-Physics and Mathematics of Sustainable Energy

-College of the Atlantic
+Physics and Mathematics of Sustainable Energy Winter 2021.
+College of the Atlantic Due: Friday, November 19, 2021

 - Please feel free to do this in pairs if you wish and hand in only one write-up. - There is no need to word-process your work; handwritten is fine.
-But please make your work readable. - For this assignment use the 2018 energy US flow chart at: https://flowcharts.llnl.gov. - Along the way you'll need to make some assumptions.
+But please make your work readable. - I would recommend doing a fairly thorough write-up.
+This exercise brings together a number of different things that we've done this term, so writing it up well is a chance for you document to your future self what you've learned. - For this assignment use the 2020 energy US flow chart at: https://flowcharts.llnl.gov. - (If you want to analyze another country, go for it!
+But please check with me, first, since we'll likely need to modify the questions below.) - Along the way you'll need to make some assumptions.
 Be sure to state what assumptions you make.